Is angina a sign of a weak heart?

 Does it mean I have a weak heart if I experience angina?

-Angina can be a sign of a weak heart.
-It is a warning sign of an undiagnosed heart condition like an attack, irregular heart rhythm or heart failure.
-Angina is chest pain due to reduced blood flow to the heart.
-It is possible that blockage in the arteries has reduced blood flow to the heart.
+Angina pain can be a sign of a weak heart because it occurs due to reduced blood flow to the heart.
+Blockage in the arteries reduces blood flow to the heart.
 This results in a decrease in oxygen supply to the heart especially during stressful activities when the heart needs more oxygen.
-Angina is not life-threatening but an emergency that people must not ignore and should immediately visit a hospital and seek medical treatment.

 Disclaimer: Medical Science is an ever evolving field.
 We strive to keep this page updated.
 In case you notice any discrepancy in the content, please inform us at [email protected].
 You can futher read our Correction Policy here.
 Never disregard professional medical advice or delay seeking medical treatment because of something you have read on or accessed through this website or it's social media channels.
 Read our Full Disclaimer Here for further information.